User Manual – Durst

 1.1.6.
 Step & Repeat – Multipage

-For the Impose mode Step & Repeat, the ability to create multipage impositions has been introduced.
+For the Impose Mode Step & Repeat, the capability to create multipage Impositions has been introduced.
 Two strategies are available for this purpose: Exact Number of Copies and Minimum Underproduction.
 The strategies can be applied as follows:

-• Exact Number of Copies – the specified number of copies is placed exactly in the multipage imposition, ensuring no overproduction or underproduction.
-As many pages are generated as necessary to accommodate all Print Items.
-By activating the option Remove sheet duplicates, the number of impositions to render can be reduced if identical layouts are produced.
+• Exact Number of Copies – ensures that the specified number of copies is placed exactly within the multipage Imposition, avoiding both overproduction and underproduction.
+As many pages as necessary are created to accommodate all Print Items.
+By enabling the option Remove sheet duplicates, redundant Impositions with identical layouts can be obmitted, reducing rendering time.

-• Minimum Underproduction – a one- or multipage imposition is created, with the Print Item having the smallest quantity fully placed.
-All other Print Items will be minimally underproduced.
-On the last page, the Print Item with the smallest quantity determines the maximum column length.
-Again, by activating the option Remove sheet duplicates, the number of impositions to render can be reduced if identical layouts are produced.
+• Minimum Underproduction – creates a one- or multipage Imposition in which the Print Item with the smallest required quantity is placed completely.
+All other Print Items may be slightly underproduced.
+On the last page, the Print Item with the smallest quantity defines the maximum column length.
+Enabling the option Remove sheet duplicates again optimizes the rendering process by removing identical layouts.

-To create a multipage Step & Repeat layout and select the desired strategy, follow these steps:
+To create a multipage Step & Repeat layout and apply one of these strategies, follow the steps below:

 2. Open the tab Artboard [19].

-3. In the Settings area, enable the option Multipage Output [20] and optionally Remove sheet duplicates [21] to reduce rendering time.
+3. In the Settings area, enable the option Multipage Output [20], and optionally enable Remove sheet duplicates [21] to reduce the number of rendered Impositions.

 4. In the Grid Settings area, open the Strategy [22] dropdown menu.

-5. Choose either Exact Number of Copies [23] or Minimum Underproduction [24].
+5. Choose between Exact Number of Copies [23] or Minimum Underproduction [24].

-6. In the following example (Figure 11), the strategy Minimum Underproduction was used.
+6. In the following example (Figure 11), the strategy Minimum Underproduction was applied.

-1. As shown in the following figure, the Print Item with the smallest quantity [26] is fully placed on the last page [25].
+1. As illustrated in the following figure, the Print Item with the smallest quantity [26] is completely placed on the last page [25].

-Figure 12: An imposition using the strategy Minimum Underproduction
+Figure 12: An Imposition applying the strategy Minimum Underproduction

 1.2.
 Approval Projects

-The new structure for working with Approval Projects and creating Approval Reports, introduced in version 1.17.2, was further expanded in version 1.18.0.
-In version 1.19.2, both the Workflow in the Approval Dashboard and the Approval Portal have been revised again.
-The changes include, among other things:
+The new structure for managing Approval Projects and generating Approval Reports, introduced in version 1.17.2, was further enhanced in version 1.18.0.
+In version 1.19.2, both the Workflow within the Approval Dashboard and the Approval Portal have been further refined.
+The Updates include, among other things:

 1.2.1.
 Approval Portal – Layout Adjustment

 In the Approval Dashboard, the layout for approving, rejecting, and downloading Approval Reports has been adjusted.
-The corresponding buttons are now displayed individually with clear text labels to simplify the approval process for customers.
+The corresponding buttons are now presented individually with clear text labels, making the approval process more intuitive and straightforward for customers.

 «Download» Button